 Insect farming requires close monitoring of temperature and other critical parameters for efficient control and maintenance which requires increased manpower and work times.

 This is where Thingstel comes in!

 Thingstel helps overcome certain challenges, reducing manual labour, thus the risk of human error with smooth, and cost-efficient automation tools like its wide range of sensors, such as temperature sensor, Humidity sensor, light sensor and pressure sensor are valuable for the process through which valuable input can be obtained.
-Thingstel also provides predictive maintenance and real-time monitoring for effective and efficient Insect faring.
+Thingstel also provides predictive maintenance and real-time monitoring for effective and efficient Insect farming.